ibsheet/ibsheet-vue-component/src/README.md

 - Add IBSheet script to your `index.html`
 - Verify network requests are successful
 - Check IBSheet version compatibility

+### Props not updating the sheet

+Since props are not reactive after initialization:

+**Solutions:**

+- Use IBSheet API methods to update data: `loadSearchData, doSearch, doSearchPaging`
+- For configuration changes, recreate the component using `v-if` or key changes
+- Access the sheet instance through the `@instance` event for manual updates

 ### Performance issues with reactive props